 Retailers are experimenting with the scan-and-go technology that lets customers use a portable scanner or mobile phone to scan items as they put them in a shopping cart.
 When shoppers are ready to check out, they can pay at a POS terminal or using their mobile, via online payment systems like Apple Pay, Google Pay, and others.

-Also known as “buy online, pick up in store”, click-and-collect combines the convenience of eCommerce with the speed of in-store pickup.
+Also known as “buy online, pick up in store”, click-and-collect combines the convenience of eCommerce and retail software solutions with the speed of in-store pickup.
 In addition to the immediacy that traditional delivery can hardly match, click-and-collect also reduces transportation costs.
 In fact, click-and-collect is set to grow by 45% by 2023.

 Another alternative is mobile checkout stations, which allow employees to check customers out anywhere in the store.
 Equipped with a special portable device for item scanning and payment processing, sales associates can help customers on the spot, which is of particular importance during busy weekends and holiday seasons.
 Learn how the indoor positioning trend revolutionizes the retail industry to deliver unique shopping experiences